 This type of rotating bezel was a common feature adopted by Breitling when they released Navitimer in the 1950s.
 The scale was convenient in helping aviation pilots include metrics to standard conversions and calculate distance, airspeed, and fuel consumption.

 All of this was achieved by rotating the outer ring in relation to the inner ring, which performs quick division and multiplications.

 The Seiko Flightmaster SNA411 is a great example of a watch with a rotary slide rule on it.
 One of the distinct side rule features in this watch is the two small scales on the bezel (bi-directional rotating bezel) making up the slide rule.

 Diving Bezel: Count-up function

 The count-up bezel scale is common in dive watches, and it’s used to calculate elapsed time.
-You can differenciate these bezels with the scale of zero to sixty around the bezel – which are the amount of minutes in an hour.
+You can differentiate these bezels with a scale of zero to sixty around the bezel – which is the amount of minutes in an hour.
 It is usually styled with the first fifteen minutes being marked with one-minute increments, sometimes extending to the first twenty minutes.

-This type of bezel usually only moves in one direction, anti clockwise, called a undirectional rotating bezel.
-This feature was created by blancpain, for diving watches to allow divers to monitor their oxygen levels safely as they are ascending and descending in the water.
-As the bezel can’t be accidently rotated the other way, which could endanger a diver to believe they have more time of oxygen.
+This type of bezel usually only moves in one direction, anti-clockwise, called a unidirectional rotating bezel.
+This feature was created by Blancpain, for diving watches to allow divers to monitor their oxygen levels safely as they are ascending and descending in the water.
+As the bezel can’t be accidentally rotated the other way, which could endanger a diver to believe they have more time for oxygen.

-Although whilst blancpain held the patent of the unidirectional bezel other brands created their own somewhat effective versions.
-These can be found in the Omega Ploprof, or the Audemars royal oak.
+Although whilst Blancpain held the patent for the unidirectional bezel, other brands created their own somewhat effective versions.
+These can be found in the Omega Ploprof or the Audemars royal oak.

 So, remember when using the count-up bezel, you’ve got to set the zero markers at the minute hand first, and as time elapses, you can read the elapsed time on the bezel.